d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: The existing various technology-based wireless networks provided by businesses, public institutions, etc. establish a perfect heterogeneous wireless network environment which can provide ubiquitous connectivity.
 Since mobile device owners are much of the time on the move and use them anywhere and anytime, energy efficiency is of paramount importance when delivering data to mobile devices in general, and in particular rich media content.
 Moreover, the users always prefer high quality content, which requires more energy to transmit and process.
 Consequently there is a need of a trade-off between quality and energy levels.
 This project will develop an energy-oriented mechanism to select suitable delivery paths for multimedia streaming services in heterogeneous wireless network environments in order to both save energy and maintain high levels of service quality.

-Student Name: Jesus Aguilar Lopez
+Student Name: Jesús Aguilar López

 Title: Verbal Language to Irish Sign Language Machine Translation: A Linguistically Informed Approach